RI-SE/ATOS/docs/Installation/quickstart.md

 #### Prerequisites
-Make sure you have installed ATOS by following the instructions in the [Installation](installation.md) section.
+Make sure you are ready to run ATOS with docker by following the instructions in the [Installation](installation.md) section.

 -------------------------